Example of Discover Best Model (Binary Response)

 Use the partial dependency plots to gain insight into how the important variables or pairs of variables affect the fitted response values.
 The fitted response values are on the 1/2 log scale.
 The partial dependence plots show whether the relationship between the response and a variable is linear, monotonic, or more complex.

 For example, in the partial dependence plot of the chest pain type, the 1/2 log odds is highest at the value of 3.
-Click Select More Predictors to Plot to produce plots for other variables
+Select One-Predictor Plots or Two-Predictor Plots to produce plots for other variables